ilyasergey/YSC4231/source/week-07-midterm-project.rst

 ``ParallelQuickSort``?

 .. admonition:: Hint

-   If you find all your Quicksort implementation being very slow on large arrays, check how you generate those arrays used for benchmarking.
+   If you find your Quicksort implementations being very slow on large arrays, check how you generate those arrays used for benchmarking.
 Recall in the cases in which Quicksort doesn't perform great in terms of complexity.
-   How about arrays with little diversity in theis elements (e.g., what if you're trying to quick-sort and array of ``10,000,000`` numbers ranging between ``1`` and ``10``)?
+   How about arrays with little diversity in their elements (e.g., what if you're trying to quick-sort and array of ``10,000,000`` numbers ranging between ``1`` and ``10``)?